cosbey/linux-admin/System Configuration/Filter with GREP/README.md

-# Filter with GREP Command
+# Filter with the GREP Command

 ## Lab Objective: